 he captivating wonder of the cosmos is on display at elevations ranging from 6,000 to 12,095 feet, offering a stunning glimpse back in time and across the universe.

 Join us for new moon stargazing.
 When the moon is dark, the stars and planets shine!
-These smaller events provide the opportunity for longer viewing times, more thorough explanations of what you are seeing, how the cosmos work, and telescope technology.
-We’ve teamed up with Three Rivers Astronomy Club, who have 8″, 12″ and 15″ telescopes that will let you see the rings of Saturn and deep into the cosmos where nebulae and novae await!
-Watch our calendar of events to confirm these events and find out the location.
-The further we get from the city lights, the more we can see!
-Ever been stargazing at Ashcroft?
-Or on top of Independence Pass?
-You won’t want to miss this!
+These events provide the opportunity for longer viewing times and more thorough explanations of what you are seeing, how the cosmos works, and telescope technology.
+We’ve teamed up with local astronomers who have 8″, 10″, 16″, and 22″ telescopes that will let you see not only the rings of Saturn but deep into the cosmos where nebulae, novae, and galaxies await!
+This is serious stargazing for experienced and novice stargazers alike!